grafana/alloy/docs/sources/tutorials/get-started.md

 ## Conclusion

 Congratulations, you have fully installed and configured {{< param "PRODUCT_NAME" >}}, and sent logs from your local host to a Grafana stack.
-In the following tutorials, you will learn more about configuration concepts, metrics, and more advanced log scraping.
+In the following tutorials, you will learn more about configuration concepts and metrics.

 [http://localhost:3000/explore]: http://localhost:3000/explore
 [http://localhost:12345]: http://localhost:12345